 1.6 Are there any particular rules about funding litigation in your jurisdiction?
 Are contingency fee/conditional fee arrangements permissible?
-What are the rules pertaining to security for costs?

 Agreements on contingency fees are not permissible for proceedings before Swiss courts.
-On the other hand, incentive payments can be agreed as long as the hourly fee covers the attorney's costs.
+On the other hand, as long as the hourly fee covers the attorney's costs, additional incentive payments can be agreed.

 As regards security for costs, in certain cases and upon the respondent's request, Swiss courts may order the claimant to provide security for the respondent's attorneys' fees.
-This may be the case if the claimant has no residence in Switzerland, appears to be insolvent or owes costs from previous proceedings.
-To the extent, however, the Hague Convention of 1954 on Civil Procedure or of 1980 on International Access to Justice or other treaties apply which forbid security for costs for the sole reason of a claimant's foreign domicile, Swiss courts cannot order a claimant to provide security for costs on that ground.
+This may be the case if the claimant has no residence in Switzerland, appears to be insolvent, or owes costs from previous proceedings.
+To the extent, however, that the Hague Convention of 1954 on Civil Procedure, or of 1980 on International Access to Justice, or other treaties apply, which forbid security for costs for the sole reason of a claimant's foreign domicile, Swiss courts cannot order a claimant to provide security for costs on that ground.